 - LITTLE CHILD — human being

 On the practical side, I’ve not found a more natural way to revel in God’s joyous, unconditional love.
 “Father, mother, brother, sister, child” are universal truths that form the basis of all life.
-In contrast to “these stones,” the five trees, who Christs depicts as living beings, are also everlasting constructs.
+In contrast to “these stones,” the five trees, whom Christ depicts as living beings, are everlasting constructs.
 And one of them, Master states in every known gospel, could be you: the little child who enters the kingdom of God.

 “Blest is he who was before he came into being.”

-Christ’s first words tell us that the Five Trees in Paradise deal with the nature of God, and/or Christ, and/or the seeker.
-Throughout the Scriptures, though, lavish phrases such as this one are said to sanctify God’s name:
+Christ’s opening tell us that Five Trees in Paradise concerns the nature of God, and/or Christ, and/or the seeker (Doresse, 2005).
+In the Scriptures, similar phrases such as this one are used to sanctify God’s Name.
+For example: